-Create a custom inbound, outbound, or internal email protection policy in the Main > Policy Management > Policies > Add Policy page.
+Create a custom inbound, outbound, or internal email protection policy on the page Main > Policy Management > Policies > Add Policy.
 Name and describe your new policy and specify the order in which you want this policy applied.
 Define your sender/recipient conditions, and then determine which policy rules are applied in association with this policy.

-See email Administrator Help for detailed information about custom policy configuration.
+Refer to the email Administrator Help topic titled Managine Policies for detailed information about custom policy configuration.